Check in with Stevens Institute of Technology's admissions department to confirm any application fees and information.

 |Stevens 2022||Admissions Statistics|

 |Mean Unweighted GPA||3.9|

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you stand out.

 |Academic GPA||Very Important|